 Keep track of the number of pads or tampons used over time so that the amount of bleeding can be determined.
 Uterine blood loss can be estimated by keeping track of how frequently a pad or tampon is soaked and how often one needs to be changed.

 Because aspirin may prolong bleeding, it should be avoided, if possible.
 However, NSAIDS such as ibuprofen can be used to minimize bleeding and cramping.

 Call your health care provider if:

-Questions may include:
+Questions about the bleeding may include: